johnnytisdale/random-css/README.md

 Must be between 0 and 1, inclusive.

-Must be less than aMax.
+Must be less than or equal to aMax.

 ##### bMax: integer